lytcom/Camera2Kit/README.md

 - Fix some issues and optimize code over the google samples.
 - Add support for manual tap to focus.
-- Add control for set flash and switch back/front camera.
+- Add control for aspect ratio and flash, switch back/front camera.